OPENDAP/combined/README.md

 ## Under construction

-The _combined_ project is similar to teh _hyrax_ project in that it contains all the code OPeNDAP has written that is currently in the the production release of the Hyrax Data Server.
+The _combined_ project is similar to the _hyrax_ project in that it contains all the code OPeNDAP has written that is currently in the the production release of the Hyrax Data Server.
 However, unlike 'hyrax,' this project uses git submodules and a single configure/Makefile to